kr1zzo-FER/Model-Informed-Path-Planning/README.md

 &nbsp;

-## 🤖 ROS2 Software Architecture for Vessel Path Planning
+## 🤖 ROS2 Software Architecture for Vessel Path Planning Module

 Project involves the development of a modular software system architecture for vessel path planning module using **[Robot Operating System 2 (ROS2), version : Jazzy](https://docs.ros.org/en/iron/index.html)**.
 The system is designed to be flexible and scalable, integrating OpenStreetMap data, RViz2 visualization tools, and advanced path planning algorithms.
 The architecture consists of three main stages, as outlined below.